 Offenses not qualifying for deferred disposition include:

-By State Statute, CDL holders WILL NOT qualify for this option, even before the Judge.
+Important note to commercial drivers license (CDL) holders: By state statute, CDL holders will not qualify for this option, even before the judge.

 You must come in person on your court date to request deferred disposition.